silverbulletmd/silverbullet/website/Object Index.md

 * Stores the resulting objects with for the given tag

 # Query
-The Object Index is generally queried using [[Space Lua/Lua Integrated Query]].
+The Object Index is generally queried using [[Space Lua/Integrated Query]].

 Entry points are: